 For one of Milwaukee’s prime destinations for a fine dining establishment that could rival any city in the country, plan your night out at Sanford.

 Amilinda combines a restaurant with a dedication to local ingredients with the best the Iberian peninsula has to offer, including the cuisine of Spain, Portugal, and the Basque region.
 With a small narrow restaurant downtown, Amilinda features a cozy dining room along with seating at the bar and chef’s counter.

-They also offer a happy hour from 4 pm to 6 pm Tuesdays through Friday for drink discounts, in addition to half off wine on Tuesdays at the bar and chef counter.
-During these times diners can also enjoy discounted Pintxos, or small bites, like patatas bravas and Spanish tortilla ($2).
-Amilinda also features a great drink list, discounted during happy hour, with specialties like the Sparkling Gin, with gin, cava, lemon, and elderflower ($6) and sangria by the glass ($5).
+They also offer a happy hour from 4 pm to 6 pm Tuesdays through Fridays for drink discounts and half-off wine at the bar and chef counter.
+During these times, diners can also enjoy discounted Pintxos, or small bites, like patatas bravas and Spanish tortillas.
+Amilinda also features a great drink list, discounted during happy hour, with specialties like the Sparkling Gin, with gin, cava, lemon, elderflower, and sangria by the glass.

-Chef Gregory Leon’s menu at Amilinda diverts considerably from a well-worn tapas menu.
+Executive Chef and owner Gregory Leon’s menu at Amilinda diverts considerably from a well-worn tapas menu.
 Instead, expect a smaller ever-changing menu with a serious dedication to locally sourced ingredients.
-Try any of the appetizers, like the squid escabeche salad with grilled squid, almonds, peppers, arugula and radish ($11).
-There are often five or six entree options to pick from, like the spicy Piri Piri chicken, or marinated chicken with sweet potato puree, goat cheese, pickled vegetables, and tostones ($21).
+Try any of the appetizers, like the squid escabeche salad with grilled squid, almonds, peppers, arugula, and radish.
+There are often five or six entree options to pick from, like the spicy Piri Piri chicken or marinated chicken with sweet potato puree, goat cheese, pickled vegetables, and tostones.